zanedb/exif-remover/README.md

 A simple Java-based tool to remove EXIF data (such as location tags) from images.
 Supports many different formats.

-Simply download and run (and comply with the license).
+Simply [download the tool](https://github.com/openssf/exif-remover/releases) and run it (and comply with the license).